Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/1st-Person-Old-Testament.md

 The most important of items established in the Old Testament is the prophecy of a Savior.
 In my mind it is the key reason to believe in Jesus.
 He was fulfilling prophecy

+That said, few of these stories appear to be written in 1st person.
+The most interesting ones are written literally hundreds of years after the supposed moment in history.
+Some are even taken from older traditions via other ancient religions.
+A similar scenario would be taking the current movies of King Authur as fact as we have zero 1st person written history of King Authur

 # Table of Contents
 1. [Ancient Manuscript Dating](#ancient-manuscript-dating)
 2. [Every Interesting Old Testament Story Is Like the Game of Telephone](#every-interesting-old-testament-story-is-like-the-game-of-telephone)